zboucek/flightmare/docs/source/tutorials_developers/detailed_colliders.rst

 The Mesh Collider takes a Mesh Asset and builds its Collider based on that Mesh.
 It is more accurate for collision detection than using primitives for complicated Meshes.

-More details can be found `here <https://docs.unity3d.com/2020.1/Documentation/Manual/class-MeshCollider.html>`_.
+More details can be found `here in the Mesh Collider manual <https://docs.unity3d.com/2020.1/Documentation/Manual/class-MeshCollider.html>`_.

 ..warning:: There are some limitations to Mesh Colliders.